 Check the replacement seal is of correct type, size and length.
 Please note that this replacement seal may not be exactly the same profile as your original door rubber.
 Take careful note of the way your door seal fits to the door, before removal, to ensure correct replacement.

 - Pre-clipped type:- Start from the moulded or shaped corner and work around the door and cut to length, making the join with Superglue under the door.

 - Holden/ GM Pre-clipped type:- This is usually a one-piece seal, but look out for the two clips that are closer together, by the door catch.
 Start at this point.

 - Channel and Glue type:- Start at the corner, carefully pushing the rubber into place with your fingers or a blunt screwdriver, (soapy water makes it easier).
-Commence glueing the new seal where the channel ends.
+Commence gluing the new seal where the channel ends.
 Work towards the bottom of the door, cut to length and join with Superglue under the door.
 Your original seal may have been clipped around the bottom half of the door but it is easier and cheaper to glue the seal instead.

 Fitting instructions for 2 door monaro (hk-ht-hg-hq-hj-hx) roof rail seals

 Note:- do not cut seal before fitting.
 Fit to vehicle first then cut end to suit.